-You may now use PQexec() and PQgetvalue() to retrieve a REFCURSOR returned by an SPL (or PL/pgSQL) function.
+You can now use PQexec() and PQgetvalue() to retrieve a REFCURSOR returned by an SPL (or PL/pgSQL) function.
 A REFCURSOR is returned in the form of a null-terminated string indicating the name of the cursor.
 Once you have the name of the cursor, you can execute one or more FETCH statements to retrieve the values exposed through the cursor.

-Returning a Single REFCURSOR
+Returning a single REFCURSOR

-The following example shows an SPL function that returns a value of type REFCURSOR:
+This example shows an SPL function that returns a value of type REFCURSOR:

 This function expects a single parameter, p_deptno, and returns a REFCURSOR that holds the result set for the SELECT query shown in the OPEN statement.
 The OPEN statement executes the query and stores the result set in a cursor.
-The server constructs a name for that cursor and stores the name in a variable (named result).
+The server constructs a name for that cursor and stores the name in a variable named result.
 The function then returns the name of the cursor to the caller.

 To call this function from a C client using libpq, you can use PQexec() and PQgetvalue():

-The code sample contains a line of code that calls the getEmployees() function, and returns a result set that contains all of the employees in department 10:
+The code sample contains a line of code that calls the getEmployees() function and returns a result set that contains all of the employees in department 10:

 Once you have the name of the cursor, you can use the SQL FETCH statement to retrieve the rows in that cursor.
 The function fetchAllRows() builds a FETCH ALL statement, executes that statement, and then prints the result set of the FETCH ALL statement.

-The output of this program is shown below:
+The output of this program is:

-Returning Multiple REFCURSORs
+Returning multiple REFCURSORs

 The next example returns two REFCURSORs: